French battleship Vergniaud: Design and description

 Vergniaud was 146.6 m long overall and had a beam of 25.8 m and a full-load draft of 9.2 m.
 She displaced 19736 MT at deep load and had a crew of 681 officers and enlisted men.
 The ship was powered by four Parsons steam turbines using steam generated by twenty-six Niclausse boilers.
 The turbines were rated at 22500 shp and provided a top speed of around 19 kn.
 Vergniaud reached a top speed of 19.7 kn on her sea trials.
 She carried a maximum of 2027 t of coal which allowed her to steam for 3370 nmi at a speed of 10 kn.

-Vergniauds main battery consisted of four 305mm/45 Modèle 1906 guns mounted in two twin gun turrets, one forward and one aft.
+Vergniaud's main battery consisted of four 305mm/45 Modèle 1906 guns mounted in two twin gun turrets, one forward and one aft.
 The secondary battery consisted of twelve 240mm/50 Modèle 1902 guns in twin turrets, three on each side of the ship.
 A number of smaller guns were carried for defense against torpedo boats.
 These included sixteen 75 mm L/65 guns and ten 47 mm Hotchkiss guns.
 The ship was also armed with two submerged 450 mm torpedo tubes.
 The ship's waterline armor belt was 270 mm thick and the main battery was protected by up to 300 mm of armor.
 The conning tower also had 300 mm thick sides.